ericps1/crts/tutorials/tutorial_3_writing_a_cognitive_engine.md

 Now let's move on to the core of the CE, the execute function.
 Note that the template has set up a generic structure to deal with each of the possible events which can trigger the CE execution.
 So at this point we should be considering what we want to happen for each event.
-We need to keep update the class members to keep track of the statistics of interest.
+We need to update the class members to keep track of the statistics of interest.
 All of these statistics are based on received frames, so we should update them whenever a PHY event happens.
 Add the following code under the switch case